Australia–Timor-Leste spying scandal: Background

 In 2002, the Australian Government withdrew from the United Nations Convention on the Law of the Sea (UNCLOS) clauses which could bind Australia to a decision of the Permanent Court of Arbitration in The Hague on matters of territorial disputes.
-Two months later, East Timor officially gained its independence from Indonesia.
-In 2004, East Timor began negotiating territorial borders with Australia.
+Two months later, Timor-Leste officially gained its independence from Indonesia.
+In 2004, Timor-Leste began negotiating territorial borders with Australia.
 In response to this, ASIS used an Australian aid project to infiltrate the Palace of Government in Dili and install listening devices in the walls of the cabinet room.
 This enabled ASIS to obtain top-secret information from treaty negotiators led by Prime Minister Mari Alkatiri.
 This provided the Australian Government with "an advantage during treaty talks".
 The installation of listening devices occurred 18 months after the 2002 Bali bombings, during a time of heightened ASIS activity in the Southeast Asia region.
-In 2006, Australia and East Timor signed the second CMats treaty.
+In 2006, Australia and Timor-Leste signed the second CMats treaty.

-Before the revelations of ASIS's clandestine activities in East Timor, the treaty between East Timor and Australia was ridiculed.
-Over 50 members of the US Congress sent a letter to Prime Minister John Howard calling for a "fair" and "equitable" resolution of the border dispute, noting East Timor's poverty.
+Before the revelations of ASIS's clandestine activities in Timor-Leste, the treaty between Timor-Leste and Australia was ridiculed.
+Over 50 members of the US Congress sent a letter to Prime Minister John Howard calling for a "fair" and "equitable" resolution of the border dispute, noting Timor-Leste's poverty.
 Signatories included Nancy Pelosi, Rahm Emanuel and Patrick J. Kennedy.
 Witness K made the Australian Government's spying activities public after the Inspector-General of Intelligence and Security (IGIS) recommended he do so.

 David Irvine, ASIS head (2003–2009) authorised the operation.
 His successor Nick Warner, ASIS head (2009–2017), assisted in an advisory role.
 Foreign Minister Alexander Downer, who oversaw ASIS was overseas during the operation.
 According to the lawyer of Witness K, former ACT Attorney-General Bernard Collaery, successive Australian Governments from both major parties have actively sought to cover-up the incident.

 Witness K revealed the bugging operation in 2012 after learning Foreign Minister Alexander Downer had become an adviser to Woodside Petroleum, which was benefiting from the treaty.